Luccy-svg/Aviation_Accidents_Project/README.md

 The analysis was done by Yearly injuries(1990-2022), Top 5 Aircraft makes over time(injury trends acrss year).
 ![Total Aircraft Injuries per Year](images/Total_Aircraft_Injuries.png)
 ## Summary
+- Aircraft models with high fatal injury ratios may indicate design r an peratinal vulnerability.
+- Aircrafts with high fatal ratio compared to low serious injury ratio indicate that accidents are likely to be deadly rather than survivable.
+- Repeated risky models from same manufacturer indicates a pattern of safety issues maybe from engineering r maintenance guidelines.
+- If aircrafts show low serious injuries and not fatal, could indicate that the aircraft could be suitable for certain routes and operations.
 - Certain countries and aircraft Makes show higher injury rates.
 - Most injuries occur during Cruise or Takeoff.
 - Weather and engine type significantly affect accident severity.